-- The student will write sentences and paragraphs in standard English that are sequential, logical, and effectively organized. - The student will read and comprehend materials written at different levels for a variety of purposes. - The student will demonstrate effective oral communication skills using unity of thought and logical arrangement of ideas. - The student will perform basic mathematical computations in the real number system. - The student will demonstrate knowledge of basic computer skills through the use of hardware, software, and/or programming. - The student will demonstrate critical thinking skills by processing, analyzing, and evaluating information. - The student will demonstrate the ability to comprehend and apply the scientific method and concepts. - The student will demonstrate the ability to articulate course knowledge and to validate course skills.
+- 1. The student will write sentences and paragraphs in standard English that are sequential, logical and effectively organized. - 2.
+The student will demonstrate oral communication competencies using unity of thought and logical arrangement of ideas. - 3.
+The student will perform mathematical computations and apply mathematical principals and methodologies to be successful in their specific degree program. - 4.
+The student will demonstrate knowledge of basic computer skills through the use of current computer technology and applications to develop computer literacy for academic settings and lifelong learning. - 5.
+The student will demonstrate scientific literacy through factual knowledge, understanding theoretical concepts and fundamental principles in the natural sciences and the application of scientific principles and methodologies to solve scientific problems.